-Site name PAC NPFA CATCHMENT (m) Quality Score Salop Street Play Area LEAP3 530 40%

-This site provides fixed play provision for residents of the Daybrook ward.
+Site name PAC NPFA CATCHMENT (m) Quality Score Salop Street Play Area LEAP3 530 40% This site provides fixed play provision for residents of the Daybrook ward.
 It includes an equipped area alongside grassed casual space with fixed football goals.
 It is a heavily vandalised site.
 Nevertheless, it remains an important local facility with a viable future if maintained to an appropriate standard.

-This site provides fixed play provision for residents of the Daybrook ward and also the surrounding area, including within the city boundaries.
+Queens Bower Road SEAP 1300 66% Queens Bower RoadSEAP130066%This site provides fixed play provision for residents of the Daybrook ward and also the surrounding area, including within the city boundaries.
 It includes a large multi use games area, zip wire and equipment for older children.
 It also includes an area for young children.
-It is a well used site and is an important local facility with a viable future if maintained to an appropriate standard.
-The teen facilities to this site have proven to be of great value to the local area.
-A skate facility would improve the quality score; however there is no appropriate location for this type of facility.
+It is a well used site and is an important local facility with a viable future if maintained to an location for this type of facility.